StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-sty-file-format.md

 ### status

-A monitor with an `ENABLED` status will be automatically executed and its results will be persisted.
-A `DISABLED` monitor is still available for a `dry-run` in order to inspect its results and execution (helpful for debugging a monitor).
-When a monitor is initially created it will start with a `DISABLED` status, unless the `status` field is present in the payload.
-When a monitor is updated, it will keep its own `status`, unless the `status` is specified.
-If the `status` field is included in the payload, the monitor will assume the specified `status`.
+The monitor status can be either `ENABLED` or `DISABLED`.

+* **ENABLED** - The monitor will be automatically executed and its results will be persisted.
+* **DISABLED** - Default.
+The monitor will not be automatically executed.
+A disabled monitor is still available to run as a `dry-run`.
+This allows you to inspect the monitor's results and execution, which is useful to debug and fix execution errors without having the monitor produce health states or errors.

+A newly created monitor will start with a `DISABLED` status, unless the `status` field is present in the payload and set to `ENABLED`.

+An updated monitor will by default keep its own `status`.
+If the `status` field is included in the payload used to update the monitor, the specified `status` will be assumed.

 {% hint style="info" %}
-When a monitor is disabled, all health states associated with the monitor will be removed, and they will no longer be visible in the StackState UI.
-Disabling a monitor is quite useful to debug and fix execution errors without having the monitor produce health states or errors.
-A disabled monitor can still be used to do a `dry-run`.
+Note that when a monitor is disabled, all health states associated with the monitor will be removed, and they will no longer be visible in the StackState UI.
 {% endhint %}

 ### intervalSeconds